asifrahaman13/superquery/CONTRIBUTING.md

 ## Install precommit hooks.

+You need to install the pre-commit hooks to ensure that your code follows the proper guidelines and linting.

  `pre-commit install`

-# Run the server
+# Run the server 🚀
 You need to run the application using the following script: `uvicorn src.main:app --reload`

 ## Frontend

 Next go to the front end folder

 `cd frontend/`

-Now install the dependencies.
+Now, install the dependencies.

 `bun install`

-Next you can run the code.
+Next, you can run the code.

 `bun run dev`

 ## Run with docker

-Best way of utilizing the docker is through the docker compose file.
+The best way of utilizing the docker is through the docker-compose file.

 `docker compose up -d`

-In case you face any issue with the installtion and set up, you can run using docker.

-`docker build -t superquery:lastest .`

-Next you can run the application:

-`docker run -p 8000:8000 superquery:latest`

-## PORT
+## PORT 👨🏻‍🚀

 - Backend: 8000
 - Frontend: 3000